imahrahim/ClicksForFicsProcess/content/posts/02_DataAnalysis.md

 ![excel data chapters and duration of works](/media/DataAnalysis/excel_data_overview6.png)

 I attempted to create an overview of my dataset by calculating, categorizing, and reorganizing the data.

+How the distribution of tags is, how the distribution of Kudos and chapter length is, and what the average words per chapter are, how frequently certain categories, fandoms, and characters appear.
 However, since I'm still an Excel novice and didn't know how to best dissect the data dimensions:
 - **fandom**: Harry Potter - J. K. Rowling
 - **relationship**: Sirius Black/Remus Lupin, Sirius Black & Remus Lupin, James Potter/Lily Evans Potter
 - **character**: Remus Lupin, Sirius Black, James Potter, Lily Evans Potter, Peter Pettigrew, Severus Snape, Minerva McGonagall, Bellatrix Black Lestrange, Narcissa Black Malfoy, Albus Dumbledore, Mulciber Sr. (Harry Potter), Horace Slughorn, Mary Macdonald, Marlene McKinnon, Poppy Pomfrey, Walburga Black, Regulus Black, Fenrir Greyback
 - **additional tags**: Marauders' Era, Marauders, Marauders Friendship, wolfstar, Get Together, Slow Burn, so slow, it's slow, seriously, Complete, Canon Compliant, Angst, Fluff, Fluff and Angst, Requited Love, Canonical Character Death, First War with Voldemort, First Kiss, Period Typical Attitudes

 To determine the frequency of these elements, I sought help from ChatGPT to write a Python script that could automatically extract and calculate this information.

 ```python
 import pandas as pd